just-buildsystem/justbuild/doc/tutorial/cross-compiling.md

 When inspecting the result, we can use `just install-cas` as usual, without any special arguments.
-Whenever dispatching an action to a non-default end point, `just` will take care of syncing back the artifacts to the default CAS.
+Whenever dispatching an action to a non-default endpoint, `just` will take care of syncing back the artifacts to the default CAS.